Unstoppable? Bernie Sanders heads into South Carolina stronger than ever

 Four years ago, Nevada halted Sanders' momentum and South Carolina reversed it when Hillary Clinton crushed him here, exposing a weakness with voters of color that would prove fatal to his 2016 presidential campaign.

-He handily won Latinos in Nevada, where his campaign was advertising on Spanish-language radio and to Latin music listeners on Spotify for months, and he came in a close second to Biden among African-Americans, according to NBC News entrance polls.
+He handily won Latinos in Nevada, where his campaign had been advertising on Spanish-language radio and to Latin music listeners on Spotify for months, and he came a close second to Biden among African Americans, according to NBC News entrance polls.

-In South Carolina, where African-Americans will make up a majority of Democratic electorate in Saturday’s primary, the commanding 20 percentage point lead Biden enjoyed last fall has been whittled down to a less than four points over Sanders now in polling averages
+In South Carolina, where African Americans will make up a majority of Democratic electorate in Saturday's primary, the commanding 20 percentage-point lead Biden enjoyed last fall has been whittled to less than 4 points over Sanders in polling averages.

-Clay Middleton, a Democratic strategist who ran Clinton’s campaign in South Carolina, was planning to vote early for Biden two weeks ago — but then decided to hold off.
-"I don’t know what it was, it just didn't feel right," he said.
+Clay Middleton, a Democratic strategist who ran Clinton's campaign in South Carolina, was planning to vote early for Biden two weeks ago — but he then decided to hold off.
+"I don't know what it was.
+It just didn't feel right," he said.

-That could spell trouble for Biden in a state that is supposed to be his firewall and focuses attention on his performance in the upcoming debate.
+That could spell trouble for Biden in a state that is supposed to be his firewall, and it focuses attention on his performance in the coming debate.

-Still, Antjean Seawright, a Columbia-based Democratic consultant, said the state remains Biden's to lose.
-“I think this is honestly a race for second place,” he said.
+Still, Antjuan Seawright, a Columbia-based Democratic consultant, said the state remains Biden's to lose.
+"I think this is honestly a race for second place," he said.

-That competition is likely between Sanders and California billionaire Tom Steyer, who has been a non-factor in other states and didn't qualify for last week's debate in Las Vegas but is polling in third place here, just behind Sanders.
+That competition is likely between Sanders and California billionaire Tom Steyer, who has been a non-factor in other states and didn't qualify for last week's debate in Las Vegas.
+He is polling in third place here, just behind Sanders.

 Many red-state Democrats are worried that Sanders would make it impossible for the party to win in more conservative states like this one.

-But the rest of the field is splintered and shows no signs of going anywhere before Super Tuesday and making it more likely that Sanders will be the only candidate to consistently cross the 15 percent threshold needed to win delegates in upcoming contests.
+But the rest of the field is splintered and shows no signs of going anywhere before Super Tuesday, making it more likely that Sanders will be the only candidate to consistently cross the 15 percent threshold needed to win delegates in coming contests.

-One big wildcard is whether billionaire former New York City Mayor Michael Bloomberg will start running negative ads against Sanders.
+One big wild card is whether billionaire former New York Mayor Michael Bloomberg will start running negative ads against Sanders.
 So far, he's attacked only President Donald Trump.
 But some Democrats say massive spending from Bloomberg is the only thing that could stop Sanders now for the nomination.

-Asked about the possibility after last week’s debate, Howard Wolfson, a top Bloomberg adviser, said the campaign had no immediate plans, but added, "Campaigns are fluid, we'll see."
+Asked about the possibility after last week's debate, Howard Wolfson, a top Bloomberg adviser, said the campaign had no immediate plans, but he added, "Campaigns are fluid.
+We'll see."

-Note: CORRECTION (Feb.
-23, 2020, 6:35 p.m.
-ET): An earlier version of this article misspelled the first name of a South Carolina Democratic consultant.
-He is Antjuan Seawright, not Antjean Seawright.